intel/intel-extension-for-pytorch/docs/tutorials/features/FSDP.md

 model = FSDP(model, device_id=device)
 ```

-Note: for FSDP with XPU, you need to specify `device_ids` with XPU device, otherwise it will trigger the CUDA path and throw error.
+**Note**: for FSDP with XPU, you need to specify `device_ids` with XPU device; otherwise, it will trigger the CUDA path and throw an error.

-## Example Usage:
+## Example

-Here's an example based on [PyTorch FSDP Tutorial](https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html) to illustrate the usage of FSDP on XPU and the necessary changes from a CUDA case to XPU case.
+Here's an example based on [PyTorch FSDP Tutorial](https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html) to illustrate the usage of FSDP on XPU and the necessary changes to switch from CUDA to an XPU case.

-1. Import necessary packages
+1. Import necessary packages:

 ```python
 """